-Immigrants with limited German are among those most at risk of facing life on the street.
-Now, a new site offers information in multiple languages so people of all backgrounds can know their rights and recourses.
+Immigrants with limited German language competence are among those that face most difficulties finding accomodation or at risk of being thrown out of their apartment.
+Now, a new site offers information in multiple languages so that people of all backgrounds can know their rights and recourses.

 Werena Rosenke receives a lot of phone calls.
 “They’re people who need acute help.
 They tell me how they’re getting kicked out of their apartment the day after tomorrow, and they don’t know what to do,” she says.
 Rosenke is the director of a national housing assistance nonprofit organisation (BAG Wohnungslosenhilfe e.
 V. or BAG W).
 It coordinates social services and shelters, and though it does not directly offer assistance, the calls for help keep on coming.

 “Most people just don’t know who to turn to when they’re in trouble,” she said.
 That’s why her organization commissioned the website, woundwie.de, with the aim of offering help in just a few clicks to those at risk of losing their home or already on the street.
 It offers information from sourcing medical care to where to find shelters for the day or night, and other living assistance.